top of page

 1. Defining boundaries: Establish well-defined boundaries delineating the components and resources specific to each product line within its dedicated cluster.
 This ensures that our teams maintain control over the clusters without inadvertently affecting other product lines.

 2. Centralized management tools: Invest in centralized management tools that enable streamlined provisioning, monitoring, and maintenance across all dedicated clusters.
 These tools can help alleviate the operational overhead by providing us with a unified interface for managing multiple clusters.
+Learn how templates in Stakater's Multi-Tenancy Operator can facilitate streamlined management and deployment in multi-cluster environments.

 3. Automated workflows: Develop and implement automated workflows for routine tasks such as cluster provisioning, scaling, and updates.
 Automation reduces our manual intervention, minimizes errors, and ensures consistency across clusters.